coderamen666/srd-v3.5-md/spells/spells-s.md

 guard duty, however, the duration of the spell is seven months.
 In this case, the shamblers can only be ordered to guard a specific site or location.
-Shamblers summoned to guard duty cannot move outside the spell's range, which is measured from the point where each first appeared.
+Shamblers summoned to guard duty cannot move outside the spell’s range, which is measured from the point where each first appeared.

 The shamblers have resistance to fire as normal shambling mounds do only